 The use of waste is very important to the wool industry.
-Attention to
+Attention to this aspect of the business has a direct impact on profits.

 These wastes are grouped into four classes: